 - You need a talent acquisition plan for the business’ future needs

 If you have a lean business with not many employees, you probably don’t need an entire team to get started.
 Instead, a single HR expert can help you greatly.
-Similarly, as your company grows, it’s the job of HR team to handle talent management.
+Similarly, as your company grows, it’s the job of the HR team to handle talent management.